Knerten0815/masters-thesis/content/methodology.typ

   s_i^((k)) = 1 - (|Delta_i^((k))|)/2
 $

-The CS for the entire group is calculated by averaging the mean scaled similarity value of each compound in the group:
+The SQS for the entire group is calculated by averaging the mean scaled similarity value of each compound in the group:
 $
-  "CS" = 1/n sum_(i=1)^n frac(1, m_i) sum_(k=1)^(m_i) s_i^((k))
+  "SQS" = 1/n sum_(i=1)^n frac(1, m_i) sum_(k=1)^(m_i) s_i^((k))
-$ <m_cs>
+$ <m_sqs>
 where $n$ is the number of compounds in the group and $m_i$ is the number of atoms in compound $i$.

-_The lower the difference between the within-group similarity and the query-to-group similarities, the higher the CS will be._ That means if both values are high, the CS will be high.
-The CS will also be high, if both values are low.
+_The lower the difference between the within-group similarity and the query-to-group similarities, the higher the SQS will be._ That means if both values are high, the SQS will be high.
+The SQS will also be high, if both values are low.
-Conversely, the CS is low when there is a mismatch: high within-group similarity but low query-to-group similarities.
+Conversely, the SQS is low when there is a mismatch: high within-group similarity but low query-to-group similarities.
 This characteristic is used to examine the analogue search of the ChemSpaceExplorer (see @explorer) and compare it to the ISF score (see @isf).

-Cases where low within-group similarity are combined with high query-to-group similarity also cause a low CS score.
+Cases where low within-group similarity are combined with high query-to-group similarity also cause a low SQS score.

 == Quantitative Analysis <benchmark>